RapidtSoftware/FullScroll/README.md

 # FullScroll
-FullScroll is a vanilla JavaScript, full page slideshow library with smooth scrolling and arrow button control. :page_facing_up:
+FullScroll is a vanilla JavaScript, full page slideshow library with smooth scrolling and arrow button control.

+[See this](http://rapidtsoftware.github.io/FullScroll/) for details and installation.